 Edible flowers and herbs really take a glass of iced tea or sparkling water over the top.
 Try adding mint, rosemary, basil, lavender, honeysuckle, hibiscus and dandelion.

-For those that don’t like tea, this strawberry, mint infused lemon water looks perfect for a spring tea party!
+A themed tea party isn’t complete without a refreshing drink option!
+For those that don’t like to sip tea, this strawberry, mint infused lemon water looks perfect for a spring tea party!
 (Unknown image source, recipe here)Print

 - 8–10 large strawberries (add additional if you like)